moschotto/OpenTX_EdgeTX_Bluetooth_GamePad/README.md

 If you have the right settings in platform.io, you don't need to put the ESP32C3 into bootloader mode manually.

-Espressif32 version 5.1.1 this works for me.
+Espressif32 version 5.1.1 works for me.

 adjust the "uploads section" in the boards file for the ESP32C3 accordingly (usb_reset):